 The Internal Revenue Service has special rules for withdrawing money from IRAs in the event you become disabled.
 Normally, you must pay income taxes and a 10-percent penalty tax on money removed from your traditional or Roth IRA before you reach age 59 1/2.
 The IRS will lift some of the restrictions for a disability withdrawal as long as a physician certifies your condition as permanent, continuous or terminal.
 However, the rules are different for traditional and Roth IRAs.

 You must be permanently and completely disabled, according to the IRS definition, to take advantage of IRA disability rules.
 You must be unable to perform significant gainful activity, meaning you can no longer work enough to earn a living.
 A physician must certify that the physical or mental impairment is continuous and of long and indefinite duration, or is expected to lead to death.

 When you withdraw funds early from a traditional IRA due to a disability, the IRS waives the 10-percent penalty.
 However, money taken out of a traditional IRA is still subject to ordinary income taxes.
 You must report the withdrawal on your tax return and pay taxes due for the year the withdrawal is made.

 While traditional IRA contributions are often tax deductible, that is not the case with Roth IRA contributions.
 However, retirement withdrawals from traditional IRAs are subject to income taxes, while Roth IRA withdrawals are tax-free.
 Withdrawals from a Roth IRA due to a disability may be qualified distributions.
 "Qualified" means there is no tax liability at all on the funds withdrawn, even if you are not yet 59 1/2 years old.
-When you make a Roth distribution because you have become disabled, it is qualified if the Roth IRA is at least five calendar years old, counting from Jan.
+When you make a Roth distribution because you have become disabled, it's qualified if the Roth IRA is at least five calendar years old, counting from Jan.
 1 of the year you opened your Roth IRA.